LuciaNhuNguyen/R_Bioinformatics_Assignments/Read-multiple-file_reshape_ggplot.md

 ```
 The `stat` parameter specifies the statistical transformation to apply to the data before plotting.
 In the case of `geom_bar()`, `stat="identity"` means that the height of each bar in the chart represents the actual count or value of the data, rather than any statistical summary such as the mean or median.

-## 4. Plot boxplot with X axis is Mutect2/FreeBayes, Mutect2/Strelka,  FreeBayes/Mutect2/Strelka and Y axis is number of overlapped SNP
+## 4. Plot boxplot with X axis is Mutect2/FreeBayes, Mutect2/Strelka,  FreeBayes/Mutect2/Strelka and Y axis is number of overlapped SNPs.
 ```{r}
 # Create a boxplot for each tools
 data_melt_tools_overlap_filter %>%